isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

     :one: Only one purchase will allow you to use WebSSH **PRO** on all your devices (by using the same Apple ID).
 So you will be able to use WebSSH **PRO** on your iPhone, your iPad and your Mac with the same purchase!

-    :moneybag: Get your money's worth : Unlike competitors, WebSSH **PRO** isn't a subscription model app.
+    :moneybag: Get your money's worth : WebSSH **PRO** is a **one-time lifetime purchase**.
+Every on-device feature is yours forever, with regular updates for **FREE**.
 No hidden costs.
-You buy it for **lifetime** with regular updates for **FREE**!

 ??? tip "Student and educator discounts"
     Students and educators are the backbone of our tech community.
 Whether you're learning system administration, teaching others, or managing school infrastructure, I want to make sure WebSSH **PRO** is accessible to you.

     [Contact me](/documentation/contact-me/) for details and your discount redemption link.

+??? info "Will PRO ever become a subscription?"
+    **No.** WebSSH **PRO** is and will remain a **one-time lifetime purchase** : every feature that runs on your device is included, forever, with **FREE** regular updates.

+    In the future, WebSSH may offer **optional cloud-powered services** (features that rely on servers running 24/7).
+Because these have recurring infrastructure costs, they would be offered as a **separate, optional subscription** — but nothing you already own moves behind it.
+Your **PRO** purchase keeps its full value, always.

 ??? danger "It's too expensive!"
-    Since 2012, WebSSH has been sustained and maintained as an indie app supported by a one-time purchase, with regular monthly updates provided for **FREE** — and I want to keep it that way.
-Unlike competitors, there's no subscription model or hidden costs.
+    Since 2012, WebSSH has been sustained and maintained as an indie app supported by a one-time purchase, with regular monthly updates provided for **FREE**.
+No hidden costs.

     If you think the price is too high, please consider the effort I put into making WebSSH an awesome sysadmin tool for you.
 The price supports ongoing development and maintenance of the app.